MayaSekhon/DevOps-Zero-to-Hero-Tutorial/README.md

 This combined with the rich ecosystem of bundled Unix commands is the true power of Unix shells.

+## Networking Basics

+- IP address - the unique address of the computer / device on a network.
+Most computers are still using IPv4 addresses in the format `1.2.3.4`, with the eventual intention of migrating to IPv6
+- Subnet mask / netmask - an address that when AND'd against the IP address, leaves just the network portion of the IP address
+- Network address - the IP address range, used by every device to determine if the remote IP is on the local network or a remote network
+- Switch - device with multiples ports connecting different computers on the local network
+- Router - device which connects 2 or more networks together
+- Gateway - a router that is sent traffic to forward on to other networks
+- Default Gateway - the router that you send all your remote traffic to when you don't have a more specific router to send it to e.g. your home broadband router for all traffic going to the internet
+- DNS - Domain Name System -  software that translates host names and domain names into IP addresses for network connections to initiate.
+Every computer has a DNS client that queries DNS servers on the internet that is used everytime you put a URL into your web browser
+- Hostname - the name of your computer on the local network
+- Domain Name - the address suffix used to group websites and email addresses eg. google.com
+- FQDN - Fully Qualified Domain Name - the complete host name and domain address eg. www.google.com
+- URL - Uniform Resource Locator - the full path to a website's webpage eg. https://linkedin.com/in/maya-sekhon

 ## Linux / Unix - Basic Commands

 To find a command, it must be in the `$PATH`.
 You will likely need to extend the path to include custom installation directories like so: